An Examination of the Resurrection of Jesus of Nazareth.

 – The Cross (an execution device) became a symbol of victory.

-7. The Failure of the opposition to produce the body and other Alternative Theories.
+7. The Failure of the opposition to produce the body.
+The Empty Tomb and the Apostle’s Witness:

 They couldn’t produce the body to disprove the resurrection, though they had every incentive to do so.